 They go so far as to post the following guidelines for different picture formats on Instagram, posting the incorrect aspect ratio for a landscape photo in the process.

 Do you see the obvious problem?
 A 1080 x 608 pixel image does not have an aspect ratio of 1.91:1.
 Does Business Insider not know how to do simple math?
 Clearly I won’t be taking any of their stock tips.
 The thing is, numerous sites seem to get this wrong as well.
 I assume they are all just copying information from each other rather than actually breaking out a calculator.
 Picmonkey gets it wrong.
-As does this site, and this one as well.
+So does this site.
 At least Adobe knows how to do basic math.
 They suggest a landscape photo should have an aspect ratio of 1:91:1 with a size of 1080 x 566 pixels.

 Aspect Ratio Calculations

 To take a step back and clarify matters, calculating the aspect ratio of an image is simple.
 Simply divide the width of the image by the height.
 It’s not any more complicated than that.
 For example:

 - 1080 x 1080 pixels is an aspect ratio of 1:1

 - 1080 x 1350 pixels is an aspect ratio of 0.8:1, commonly expressed as 4:5